Catherine Eddowes: Thomas Conway

 While residing in Birmingham, Eddowes began a relationship with former soldier Thomas Conway, who had served in the 18th Royal Irish Regiment and who received a small regimental pension.
 The couple had two children: Catherine Ann (b.
 1863); and Thomas Lawrence (b.
-1867), and initially supported themselves by selling chapbooks—frequently featuring gallows ballads—penned by Conway and occasionally via labouring work when his health permitted.
+1867), and initially supported themselves by occasionally via labouring work when his health permitted.
 No evidence exists to support the two having actually married following their initial acquaintance in 1861 or 1862, although shortly after the two began a relationship, Eddowes began referring to herself as "Kate Conway".
 She later had Conway's initials ("TC") crudely tattooed in blue ink on her left forearm.

 Relocation to London

 In 1868, Eddowes and Conway moved to London, taking lodgings in Westminster.
 Their third child and second son was born in 1873.
 While residing in London, Eddowes took to drinking, which caused rifts within her immediate family.
 According to later inquest testimony from Eddowes's daughter, Catherine "Annie" Phillips, her parents began living on "bad terms" largely because of her mother's drinking which increased throughout the 1870s and which her father—a teetotaler—found intolerable.
 By the late 1870s, the quarrels between the two are believed to have become violent, with Eddowes occasionally being seen with black eyes and bruising about her face.

+By 1880, Eddowes and Conway resided in a room at 71 Lower George Street, Chelsea, with their two youngest children (their oldest child had left the household by this date).
+Sometime the same year, Eddowes left Conway.